mitotic/slidoc/README.md

 <script>
 // Sample code for embedding Javascript formulas ("macros") in questions and answers.
-// Use anonymous function wrapper to save persistent values.
+// Use anonymous function wrapper to save any persistent values.
-// Define formulas as function attributes to global object SlidocFormulas.
+// Define formulas as function attributes attached to global object SlidocFormulas.
-// First argument to formula function is the slideId.
+// First argument to formula function is the slideId string.
-// For answers, there is also second argument, the question attributes.
+// For answers, there is also second argument, the question attributes object.
-// Use SlidocRandom.rand() to generate repeatable uniform random number between 0 and 1
+// Use SlidocRandom.rand() to generate uniform random number between 0 and 1.
+// Use SlidocRandom.randint() to pick equally probable integer values between min and max (inclusive).
+// (Random number choices will only change if the session is reset.)
 //
 (function() {
-  var randVals = {}; // Persistent value
+  var randVals = {}; // Optional persistent value (do not use SlidocRandom here)

+  SlidocFormulas.ready = function(session) {} // Optional initialization; called only once

   SlidocFormulas.sqrtNumber = function(slideId)
   {
-  	// Pick an integer between 2 and 19
+  	// Pick a random integer between 2 and 19, and then divide by 2
 	var randInt = SlidocRandom.randint(2,19);
 	randVals[slideId] = (0.5*randInt).toFixed(1);
 	console.log('SlidocFormulas.sqrtNumber:', slideId, SlidocRandom.getSeed(), randVals[slideId]);
 	return (randVals[slideId]*randVals[slideId]).toFixed(2);
   }

-  SlidocFormulas.sqrtAnswer = function(slideId, questionAttrs) {
+  SlidocFormulas.sqrtAnswer = function(slideId, questionAttrs)
+  {
 	console.log('SlidocFormulas.sqrtAnswer:', slideId, questionAttrs);
 	return randVals[slideId]+' +/- '+'0.1';
   }